 Fauci: US could reach 100,000 new cases a day

-Dr Anthony Fauci said coronavirus cases could grow to 100,000 a day in the US if Americans don't start following public health recommendations.
-The nation's leading infectious disease expert made the remark at a Senate hearing on reopening schools and workplaces.
+Top US infectious disease expert Dr Anthony Fauci has said coronavirus cases could grow to 100,000 a day in the country if Americans don't start following public health recommendations.
+He made the remark on Tuesday at a Senate hearing on reopening schools and workplaces.

 - READ MORE ON: